Transformation and Selection¶

-In the third lesson, we read that data back and identified stars with the proper motion we expect for GD-1.
+In the previous lesson, we identified stars with the proper motion we expect for GD-1.

 Here are the steps in this lesson: